 The University utilises information and communication technology (ICT) extensively for its academic and business purposes and it is crucial that staff and, in some cases, students are aware of the need to keep secure any information held on AU laptops and PCs.
 A number of pages across the institution’s website deal specifically with practical and technological methods of maintaining security when both on the premises and away from the office.

-For tips on working securely when away from the office see:
+- Tips on working securely when away from the office

-For information on secure data storage for departments:
+- Information on secure data storage for departments